juanfont/headscale/docs/ref/remote-cli.md

 # Controlling headscale with remote CLI

-This documentation has the goal of showing a user how-to set control a headscale instance from a remote machine with the `headscale` command line binary.
+This documentation has the goal of showing a user how-to control a headscale instance from a remote machine with the `headscale` command line binary.

 ## Prerequisite

-- A workstation to run headscale (could be Linux, macOS, other supported platforms)
+- A workstation to run `headscale` (any supported platform, e.g. Linux).
-- A headscale server (version `0.13.0` or newer)
+- A headscale server with gRPC enabled.
+- Connections to the gRPC port (default: `50443`) are allowed.
+- Remote access requires an encrypted connection via TLS.
-- Access to create API keys (local access to the headscale server)
+- An API key to authenticate with the headscale server.
-- headscale _must_ be served over TLS/HTTPS
-  - Remote access does _not_ support unencrypted traffic.
-- Port `50443` must be open in the firewall (or port overridden by `grpc_listen_addr` option)

 ## Create an API key

-We need to create an API key to authenticate our remote headscale when using it from our workstation.
+We need to create an API key to authenticate with the remote headscale server when using it from our workstation.

-To create a API key, log into your headscale server and generate a key:
+To create an API key, log into your headscale server and generate a key:

 ```shell
 headscale apikeys create --expiration 90d